 What’s on in Newcastle?
-Here’s the month’s top events in Newcastle, Lake Macquarie & The Hunter especially selected for families.
+Here are the top events in Newcastle, Lake Macquarie & The Hunter specially selected for families in April 2020.
 (For Easter events, check out the Newy with Kids Easter Guide).

 Why you should go: Get some exercise.
-Parents can run the Fort 5km, a fast and flat course on Newcastle Foreshore while kids can do the 2K4K special 2km run just for kids aged 4 to 17.
+Parents can run the Cooks Hill Surf Club 10km or the Market St Lawns 5km, while kids can do the 2K4K special 2km run just for kids aged 4 to 17.

 Newcastle Writers Festival Family Takeover

 Why you should go: Kids don’t miss out at the Newcastle Writers Festival with the Family Takeover.
-Families can meet local authors and illustrators in storytime readings, watch illustrator battle it out on drawing competitions and participate in book launches by Katrina McKelvey and Paul Russell.
+Families can meet local authors and illustrators in storytime readings, watch illustrator battle it out on drawing competitions, puppet shows and participate in local author readings.

 Why you should go: To celebrate Maitland’s steam and industrial heritage.
 Take your family and check out steam trains from all across Australia, antique machinery plus live music, kids activities, market stalls and more.
 You can even purchase tickets to ride on steam trains.
 Don’t miss the Great Train Race where a steam train races a Tiger Moth aeroplane.